- Accommodation on twin sharing (2 persons sharing room) as per above mentioned hotels or similar on Bed & Breakfast basis

 Arrive in Reykjavik (Keflavik Airport) and transfer to hotel (check-in 14:00hrs), rest of the day is at leisure so you can explore the city.
 Overnight in Reykjavik (Meals: No Meals)

 Day 2: This morning we set out on the Golden Circle Tour where we visit the country´s three iconic natural treasures: Þingvellir National Park, where the American and Eurasian plates have been pulling apart; the erupting Geyser that sends water and steam spouting skywards; and the spectacular Gullfoss Waterfall where a glacial river thunders 32 meters into a canyon.
+As we return to Reykjavik, there is just enough time for a quick snack before we set off in search of the Aurora Borealis.
 Overnight in Reykjavik (Meals: Breakfast)

 Day 3: Today we head off south driving along southwestern stretch of the ring road leading from Reykjavik along volcanoes, waterfalls, and glaciers to the black sand beaches and Iceland’s southernmost town, Vík.
 Our tour takes us through the Hellisheiði mountain pass bringing us through moss covered lava fields and past geothermal springs down to farmlands along the coastline.